Theravada Abhidhamma: Nibbāna, the unconditioned dhamma

 Mahākassapa pays homage to the Buddha's remains after the final nibbāna (at the death of the body), Burma, mid 19th century.

 The suttas do not define the nature of nibbāna in a technical and philosophical sense, but focus on explaining it psychologically and through metaphor as the 'blowing out' of greed, hatred and delusion and remain ambiguous about its metaphysical status.
 The various Abhidharma systems attempted to provide a fuller ontological account of nibbāna.

-The Theravada position is first found in the Dhammasaṅgaṇī, which describes nibbāna as the unconditioned element (asankhata-dhatu), completely outside of the five aggregates.
+The Theravāda position is first found in the Dhammasaṅgaṇī, which describes nibbāna as the unconditioned element (asankhata-dhatu), completely outside of the five aggregates.
 It is a dhamma which "is neither skilful nor unskilful, associated neither with feeling nor with cognition, neither resultant nor giving result, does not require any object, is not classified as past, present or future."
 Though it is not accessible by discursive or conceptual thought, it is a dhamma that can be cognized or attained by the mind.

 The Theravāda commentarial literature also further developed their view of nibbāna, where it is seen as a real dhamma with a specific own nature or characteristic as well as being completely devoid of any conditioned characteristic.
 According to Buddhaghosa: "it is because it is uncreated (appabhava) that it is free from ageing and death.
 It is because of the absence of its creation and of its ageing and death that it is permanent.
 He argues against the view that nibbana is unreal or non-existent and quotes a famous verse found in the Itivuttaka and the Udana which states "There is an unborn, an unbecome, an unmade, an unconditioned..."
 Thus, the commentary to the Visuddhimagga states that nibbāna is the opposite to all conditioned states.
 In Theravāda Abhidhamma, nibbāna is seen as totally other than the conditioned existents and as the only unique unconditioned dhamma.

 Therefore, Theravāda Abhidhamma holds that there is only one singular nibbāna, unlike in Vaibhasika or Mahayana Abhidharma, where there are different types of unconditioned elements and different forms of nibbāna (such as the apratistha or non-abiding nirvana of Mahayana and the unconditioned space element in Vaibhasika).